neetjn/foobar-ipsum/README.md

 ## About

-**foobar-ipsum** is a lightweight, universal javascript module for generating scaffholding text.
+**foobar-ipsum** is a lightweight, universal javascript module for generating scaffolding text.

 ## Usage